alexismhill3/gfp_deoptimization_burden/simulation/README.md

-This folder contains all notebooks, python scripts, and software dependencies that were used to run simulations in Roots et al:
+This folder contains all notebooks, python scripts, and software dependencies that were used to run simulations in Roots et al 2024:

 - `*.ipynb` Creates config files and generates batch scripts for a set of simulations.
 - `scripts` Sets up and executes a single Pinetree simulation with tRNA dyanmics.